 - Filtered Water

-- Optional drops of lavender or another yummy essential oil (like orange, rosemary, and cedar wood or a blended oil like Gentle Baby (Geranium, Jasmine, Ylang Ylang, Rosewood, Roman Chamomile, Rose, Lemon, Lavender, Palmarosa, and Coriander) to fill your nostrils with something other than stank-nastiness.
-These oils also aid in reducing bacteria and softening the skin, all of which lead to happy bums. (where to buy high quality essential oils)
+- Optional drops of lavender or another yummy essential oil (like sweet orange, rosemary, and cedar wood or a blended oil like Gentle Baby (Geranium, Jasmine, Ylang Ylang, Rosewood, Roman Chamomile, Rose, Lemon, Lavender, Palmarosa, and Coriander) to fill your nostrils with something other than stank-nastiness.
+These oils also aid in reducing harmful microorganisms and softening the skin, all of which lead to happy bums. (where to buy high quality essential oils)

 - 1 yard of fleece fabric (or jersey cotton, but it’s not as fluffy)